I See the Rain

-The recording became a chart-topper in the Netherlands that same year.
+The recording charted for five weeks in the Netherlands that same year, reaching a peak position of 23 on the Dutch Top 40 charts.
 Graham Nash of The Hollies, contributed to the session, but it did not chart in the UK, although the track, with its distinct mid-1960s psychedelic feel, has since attained a cult following and has been covered by artists such as Susanna Hoffs of The Bangles and Matthew Sweet (see Under the Covers, Vol. 1).
-Canadian group The Great Flood made the RPM Top Singles Chart with their version, entering the chart on June 29, 1968 and peaking at #83 two weeks later.
+Canadian group The Great Flood made the RPM Top Singles Chart with their version, entering the chart on June 29, 1968 and peaking at number 83 two weeks later.

 The Marmalade's original recording also was used in an advertisement campaign by Gap Inc. in 2002.
 A commercial was directed by the Coen brothers and featured Dennis Hopper and Christina Ricci.